abregado/roleplay-book-gen/_chapters/07_damage_and_healing.md

 # Non-lethal damage
 When a creature makes a strike, it may declare the strike to be non-lethal.
 Any damage caused by the strike will not reduce the target's maximum hit points.

-Reducing a monster's hit points to zero using such an attack will apply the Unconscious condition.
+Reducing a monster's hit points to zero using such an attack will apply only the Unconscious condition.
 The monster can make a Constitution saving throw every hour to remove this condition.